-We leave for Hassan from Shravanabelagola after visiting Vindhyagiri.
-We finish our lunch in Hassan and set out towards Belur and Halebidu – the twin cities which are famous for their ancient temple structures.
+We leave for Hassan from Shravanabelagola after visiting Vindhyagiri Hill.
+After lunch in Hassan, we set out towards Belur and Halebidu – the twin cities which are famous for their ancient temple structures.
 If you remember right, you had witnessed the ancient South Indian architecture in Tamil Nadu.
 Here, you see an extension of it.
 The same Cholas that had once ruled Tamil Nadu were also the rulers of this region.
 The two prominent dynasties that ruled this part of the country were the Cholas and the Hoysalas.
-Much of the architecture though was a result of the Hoysala rein that takes us back to the 12th Century.
+Much of the architecture though was a result of the Hoysala reign that takes us back to the 12th Century.
 You will find these stone temples rich with intricate carvings that depict various chapters of Mahabharata and Ramayana.
 You’ll hardly find a corner in any of the many pillars that is left without some kind of decoration.

-After visually feasting on Chennakesava Temple, we head towards Halebidu.
+After Chennakesava Temple we head towards Halebidu.
 The indistinct village that you enter was once the capital of the art-loving Hoysalas.
-The entire region between rivers Cauvery and Krishna was once ruled by this dynasty.
-In Halebidu, we visit the Shiva Temple constructed in 12th century.
+The entire region between the rivers Cauvery and Krishna was once ruled by this dynasty.
+In Halebidu, we visit the Shiva Temple constructed in the 12th century.
 Here again, you are met with intricate stone designs that form the temple walls and pillars.
 Each carving tells a story of its own and depicts a mythological character, dancing lady or an animal.
-You’ll be amazed by the attention to detail that each of these carvings possess.
-You will not find a single shoddy work in the entire temple complex.
+The attention to detail in each carvings is truly amazing: you will not find a single shoddy work in the entire temple complex.
 The sanctum sanctorum is carved out of a black stone and stands apart from the rest of the temple complex.
 You will also find life of the Hoysala kings carved into the walls in the outer layers of the temple.
-You will find yourself basking in peace and quiet in Belur and Halebidu.
-A spiritual sense of calm will engulf you here.
+A spiritual sense of calm will engulf you in Belur and Halebidu.

 There definitely are bigger temple structures in India than the temples in these twin cities.
-However, the visit is definitely worthwhile as you get to witness the architectural style of Hoysalas, which is quite distinct and highly detailed.
-Overnight stay in Hassan!
+However, the visit is definitely worthwhile as you get to witness the architectural style of Hoysalas.
+Overnight stay in Hassan.

 The great Vijayanagara Empire once ruled much of India from Orissa to Sri Lanka.
 Over the 200 years that the Vijayanagara kings ruled this land, they left behind architectural wonders that simply amaze you even today.
-The empire was found somewhere around 1336 and reached its peak in the 16th century.
-The ruins are spread in a whopping 26 kilometer radius and people will tell you that a lifetime isn’t enough to explore the ruins fully.
-It was touted to be greater than Rome at one point in its being and gold was sold on the streets of this capital city.
+The empire was founded somewhere around 1336 and reached its peak in the 16th century.
+The ruins are spread over a whopping 26-kilometer radius and people will tell you that a lifetime isn’t enough to explore the ruins fully.
+It was touted to be greater than Rome at one point and gold was sold on the streets of this capital city.
 The name Vijayanagara itself means the City of Victory.

 The kings of Vijayanagara were patrons of art.
 They hugely encouraged sculptors, poets, dancers and other people of art.
-You will find innumerable ancient structures in Hampi, some completely intact and some in total ruins but all present to date.
+You will find innumerable ancient structures in Hampi, some completely intact and some in total ruins.
 Temples, open pools, ancient waterways, fortifications, elephant stables, and rest houses are scattered throughout the yesteryear kingdom signifying its bygone glory.
 The sugarcane and banana plantations add to the beauty of the land here.
 This mostly rocky place is a sight to behold as it glistens under the evening sun.

 The star attraction of Hampi is the Vittala Temple Complex dedicated to Lord Vishnu.
 The craftsmanship displayed here is hard to replicate even today.
 Explore the beautiful Ranga Mandapa where the best dancers of the kingdom once performed.
 The unique aspect of this “dance stage” is that when you tap on the hollow pillars of this structure, they give out the sounds of traditional percussion musical instruments like Tabla and Mridangam.
 Another major attraction is the Stone Chariot with its mammoth stone wheels.
 The structure is laced with intricate designs of battles and floral designs.